Liftric/cognito-idp/README.md

 So if you only want to build the project, provide `origin` and `clientid` env var with garbage values...

 ... and if you want to execute to tests yourself, you can use your own congito user pool client values.

+## License

+Auth is available under the MIT license.
+See the LICENSE file for more info.